 ← Blog · 2026-05-06

-Most foundation model builders default to a utilitarian ethical framework: the needs of the many outweigh the needs of the few.
+Most foundation model builders default to a utilitarian ethical framework — the needs of the many outweigh the needs of the few.
 That framework is not announced.
-It is not disclosed.
-It filters through every response to every question about your marriage, your health, your money, your kids.
-If you are not aware of it, you are being slowly shaped by it – boiled like a frog, as the saying goes.
+It is not labeled.
+It filters silently through every line of reasoning the model surfaces.
+If you are not aware of it, you are being slowly shaped by it.

 Series: